marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [ ] consider implementing with @marick's metaconstant syntax
    a. [ ] if we do metaconstant style, implement generator overriding

-* [ ] double check that users won't get more than one reported failure per formula
+* [ ] figure out what part of t-formulas is registering as a lot more than 1 report per formula.
+(100???)